In this post, I’ll show you how to build a DIY computer desk with drawers!

 Step 1: Assemble Computer Desk Legs

-Once the glue was dry, I trimmed about ¼” off each edge on the table saw to clean them up after the glue and to make them a 3” square leg.
+Once the glue was dry, I trimmed about ¼” off each edge on the table saw to clean them up after the glue and to make them 3” square legs.

 Then, I trimmed them to their final lengths (30″) on the miter saw.
-And just like before, after they were trimmed down, I adjusted my miter saw angle to 60 degrees to taper two sides of each leg from the center out.
+And after they were trimmed down, I adjusted my miter saw angle to 60 degrees to taper two sides of each leg from the center out.